Gateway Housing

 Gateway Developments

-Gateway’s developments have been partially funded by grants from various nonprofits to keep the costs down.
-These grants require Gateway to focus on helping the local workforce to become homeowners.
-For 80% of the development, the requirement is that the combined income for the household (everyone living in the house) cannot exceed $55,350 for a household up to 4 people and for a household of 5 or more this top limit is $73,050.
-Some of the houses in the development will have no income restrictions but those will follow at a later date.
+Gateway’s workforce housing developments have been partially funded by grants from various nonprofits to keep the house prices affordable.
+These funders require Gateway to focus on helping the local workforce become homeowners.
+For 80% of each development, the combined income for each household (everyone living in the house) cannot exceed:

 Become a Homeowner